 The 25GMII is specified to support 25 Gb/s operation.
 The structure of each of the 25GMII interfaces in a 100G-EPON system is identical to the XGMII structure specified in 46.1.6.
 The 25GMII data stream has the same characteristics as the XGMII data stream described in 46.2 with the exception of the clock rate which is 390.625 MHz for 25GMII (see 106.3).

-For mapping between the 25GMII signals and the PLS Service interface, see 143.4.1.1.
+For mapping between the 25GMII signals and the PLS Service interface, see PLS service primitives .

 For multi-channel 100G-EPON systems the transmit 25GMIIs are synchronous and only one TX_CLK is required.